 Putting up a for rent sign is a classic and still one of the best ways to get the word out about a rental.
 Many prospective renters will be driving around in the neighborhoods they want to live and will write down numbers and call off for rent signs.
 You can choose a modest for rent sign that you can buy at a hardware store, or for bigger buildings get a Marquis or Banner.
-If you rent to Section 8 or speak Spanish “Habla espanol” or “Se Renta”, make sure you let renters know!
+Real Estate Agents have a variety of yard signs from a Post as pictured above, to smaller signs.

 3. Ask your Current Tenants for Referrals